Nate Eaton Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays' 3.88 team ERA ranked 14th across all MLB pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA among all MLB pitching staffs (3.88).

 © 2023 Data Skrive.
 All rights reserved.